| [1 ]Q. How big is Jinghong?

 A. Actually Jinghong is a quiet and small sleepy town.
 It is easy to get around.You can have a look at the Jinghong map.

-It is about 10 to 15 minutes by taxi and about 20 minutes by public bus.(the public bus station is outside the airport, which makes this option not too convenient.)
+A. It is about 10 to 15 minutes by taxi and about 20 minutes by public bus.(the public bus station is outside the airport, which makes this option not too convenient.)
 Normally ,the taxi driver will charge 30 yuan from the Airport to the city center.

 Q. How do you get to Jinghong(the center of Xishuangbanna)?